Business Administration - UG (BAUG)

 BAUG 30210 Ten Years Hence (1 Credit Hour)

 This course will explore issues, ideas, and trends likely to affect business and society over the next decade.
 A series of lectures on selected days throughout the semester will feature a wide range of experts on economic demography, biotechnology, religious fundamentalism, oil and peace, futurism and work, natural resources, and more.
 No examinations or graded assignments.
-Students must attend all lectures; no unexcused absences.
+Students must attend all lectures; no unexcused absences. ***This course can be taken more than once, but business students are advised that it can only count once toward the BBA degree.***

 Course may be repeated.